triton-inference-server/model_analyzer/README.md

 ![Interface](images/interface-preview.png?raw=true "Model Analyzer Interface")

-See [NVIDIA Developer Blog post] for potential use cases.
+See [this NVIDIA Developer Blog post] for potential use cases.

 ### Metrics